sakkeprot/Symbian-PTT-AI-chat/README.md

 You don't need to stay in the PTT app.
 Press the home button to background it — the PTT button stays active.
 To talk to the AI:

 1. **Hold the PTT button** and speak your message
 2. Release the button — the AI starts processing
 3. Hold music plays while it thinks
-4. The AI reply is spoken back through the earpiece
+4. The AI reply is spoken back through the speaker
 5. The floor is released and you can speak again

+> If you don't hear anything, check to see if your phone is on silent mode lol.
 ---